Drishya: Plot

 After a preliminary investigation, Roopa calls Rajendra and family for questioning.
 Rajendra had predicted that this would happen and taught his family how to change their alibi at the time of murder.
 When questioned individually, they reply the same thing and they had also shown the bill of the restaurant, the movie tickets and the bus journeys' tickets as proof of their alibi.
 Roopa questions the owners of the establishments they have been to and their statements prove Rajendra's alibi.
 Roopa realises that on the day of the incident, Rajendra had taken the tickets and the bill, made acquaintance with the owners and had gone for the trip with his family the next day, thus proving his alibi and making the owners unwittingly tell the lie.

 Roopa arrests Rajendra and family and Suryaprakash uses brute force to beat the truth out of them.
 Eventually, Shreya gives in and reveals the place where the body is buried.
 After digging the compost pit, they find the carcass of a calf, indicating that Rajendra had moved the body.
-Shreya reports to the media and complains against Suryaprakash.
+Rajendra reports to the media and complains against Suryaprakash.
 The constable is suspended and Roopa resigns from her post.
 Roopa and her husband meet Rajendra to ask forgiveness for their rude and violent behavior.
 Rajendra suspects there might be foul play involved and still does not reveal directly that his family has committed a crime.
 Rajendra, now in remand, signs a register at the newly constructed local police station.
 As he leaves, a flashback shows him leaving the incomplete police station with a shovel in hand, indicating that he has hidden Tarun's body in the foundations of the very police station that dealt with the said investigation.